Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 Oneway Methods
 ______________

-A **oneway** is a method that does not return a result to the caller.
+A **oneway** is a member method that does not return a result to the caller.

 When calling oneway methods, the caller does not have to specify its PID, as no result is expected to be returned back to it.